-We did not de-designate any instruments from hedge accounting treatment during the years ended December 31, 2020, 2019 and 2018.
-Gains and losses related to hedge ineffectiveness recognized in earnings during the years ended December 31, 2020, 2019 and 2018 were not material.
-At December 31, 2020, the estimated amount of net losses, net of tax, which are expected to be reclassified out of AOCI and into earnings within the next twelve months is \$9.9 million if exchange rates do not fluctuate from the levels at December 31, 2020.
+We did not de-designate any instruments from hedge accounting treatment during the years ended December 31, 2021, 2020, and 2019.
+Gains and losses related to hedge ineffectiveness recognized in earnings during the years ended December 31, 2021, 2020, and 2019 were not material.
+At December 31, 2021, the estimated amount of net gains, net of tax, which are expected to be reclassified out of AOCI and into earnings within the next twelve months is \$5.0 million if exchange rates do not fluctuate from the levels at December 31, 2021.

-We target to hedge approximately 85% of the estimated exposure from intercompany product purchases and sales denominated in the euro, British pound, Canadian dollar, Japanese yen, and Australian dollar.
+We target to hedge approximately 75% to 85% of the estimated exposure from intercompany product purchases and sales denominated in the euro, British pound, Canadian dollar, Japanese yen, and Australian dollar.
 We have additional unhedged foreign currency exposures related to foreign services and emerging markets where it is not practical to hedge.
 We primarily utilize foreign currency exchange contracts with durations of less than 24 months.
 Quarterly, we enter into contracts to hedge incremental portions of anticipated foreign currency transactions for the current and following year.
 As a result, our risk with respect to foreign currency exchange rate fluctuations and the notional value of foreign currency exchange contracts may vary throughout the year.
 The U.S. dollar is the currency purchased or sold in all of our foreign currency exchange contracts.
-The notional amount of foreign currency exchange contracts to hedge forecasted intercompany inventory purchases and sales totaled \$202.7 million, and \$210.9 million at December 31, 2020 and 2019, respectively.
+The notional amount of foreign currency exchange contracts to hedge forecasted intercompany inventory purchases and sales totaled \$286.7 million, and \$202.7 million at December 31, 2021 and 2020, respectively.